 Collaboration among your content marketing team should align each individual member to the same over-arching goal: brand recognition and customer loyalty in the face of extreme competition.
 To achieve this goal effectively, look for areas where symbiotic relationships would prevent critical mistakes that could be deadly to your brand.
 Ensure there are plenty of eyes reviewing content and checking for errors, misguided brand messaging, or potentially deadly branding errors.
-Marketing.AI’s Workflow tool makes it easy for your team’s far-flung collaborators to work together and communicate efficiently across different projects, platforms, and time zones.
+Mintent’s Workflow tool makes it easy for your team’s far-flung collaborators to work together and communicate efficiently across different projects, platforms, and time zones.

 Complementary collaboration: the honeyeater and the badger

 Work smarter, not harder.
 In a complementary relationship, each animal can survive on its own, but results are better when they team up.
-The honeyeater bird knows this strategy well; it guides larger animals, such as badgers, to food sources they otherwise wouldn’t be able get to on their own.
+The honeyeater bird knows this strategy well; it guides larger animals, such as badgers, to food sources they otherwise wouldn’t be able to get to on their own.
 They wait while the accomplice does the “dirty work” and then they join in the feast.

 Complementary collaboration in content marketing